paulrobertlloyd/paulrobertlloyd-v4/src/pages/styleguide.md

 The `cite` element is used to represent the title of a work (e.g. a book, essay, poem, song, film, TV show, sculpture, painting, musical, exhibition, etc).
 This can be a work that is being quoted or referenced in detail (i.e. a citation), or it can just be a work that is mentioned in passing.
 Example:

-<cite>Universal Declaration of Human Rights</cite>, United Nations, December 1948.
+""Universal Declaration of Human Rights"", United Nations, December 1948.
 Adopted by General Assembly resolution 217 A (III).

 ### Inline quotes